Define healthy practices to mitigate the spread of germs and decrease the likelihood of SIDS in infants and toddlers. #5502

 13. Define the term inclusion and how it relates to the child care environment and practice

-15. Recognize the needs of individualized learning for infants and toddlers.
+15. Give examples of appropriate sensory activities for infants and toddlers.

 19. Describe the impact of culture on infant and toddler development